UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

 ![jobstats showing a single-node job](./img/jobstats_c_555912-l_1-k_bad_job_05_with_border.png)

-This is one of the grayer areas: booking 2-9 cores is all considered reasonable.
+This is one of the greyer areas: booking 2-9 cores is all considered reasonable.

 > Pick the number of cores to have enough memory